zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 **Ongoing.** 1) An extended version of our survey ([arXiv 2025](https://arxiv.org/abs/2502.18036)) on LLM Ensemble; 2) A new LLM Ensemble method focused on solving inference-intensive tasks.

 **Collaboration.**
-If you are interested in discussing ideas, collaborating on papers, or other related opportunities, please feel free to email me.
-For highly motivated undergraduate/graduate students and early-stage researchers: I would be happy to discuss ideas together, or you can take on the code implementation.
+If you are interested in discussing ideas, collaborating on papers, or other related opportunities, please feel free to email me or schedule a chat via this [link](https://calendly.com/junjunchenzhi/30min).
+Specifically, for highly motivated undergraduate/graduate students and early-stage researchers: I would be happy to discuss ideas together, or you can take on the code implementation.

 **Seeking Postdoc/Visiting Scholar opportunities.
 If you are interested in my research and have relevant opportunities (especially postdoc positions), please feel free to contact me.**